 It’s always exciting when a note-taking app has interactive checklists.
 But that excitement dies, for me especially, when the checklists don’t strikeout completed tasks.
 Usually, I would strike out the item myself, but Whink doesn’t have that feature.
 So we’re stuck with just ticking off the items on our interactive checklists.
 Let’s hope the developers will add a way for us to differentiate our incomplete tasks from complete ones.

 The lasso tool is yet another feature that reminds us of Noteshelf in this app.
 Whink selects items the same way Noteshelf does, with a solid line that dashes when you finish selecting.
 There’s not much you can do with selected items though.
 You can Cut, Copy or Delete them and you can move them around.
 In Whink, you can’t resize your selection, and the lasso tool cannot pick up your text.
 It can pick up your handwritten notes and images.

 You can add regular and irregular shapes in Whink.
 You can also add angled lines and technically arrows, but they don’t look good in the app.
 Once you’ve drawn your shape, you can’t change or even resize it.
 You can only cut, copy, delete or move it around.
 The app also doesn’t autofill your shapes.
 It’s quite decent the app supports angled lines though.
 Not many apps do.

-When you choose to add a section to your notes, the app adds a page with a subtitle section and you can rename it.
-This will help you add an extra layer of organisation in your notes.
+When you choose to add a section to your notes, the app adds a page with a subtitle section, and you can rename it.
+This will help you add an extra layer of organisation to your notes.
 The app also tells you the date and time you created your section.

 You can add photos from your Photo Library or Take a Photo with your iPad camera.
 You can: